soundcrowd-ursula/mttkay.github.com/source/_posts/2013-08-25-functional-reactive-programming-on-android-with-rxjava.markdown

 }
 {% endcodeblock %}

-As you can see, with RxJava the aforementioned issues have been solved in one fell swoop.
+By using RxJava, the aforementioned issues are solved all at the same time.
-We can have proper error handling through an observer's `onError` callback.
-We can execute the task on any given scheduler with a simple method call, and have fine grained control over where the expensive code is run and where the callbacks will run, without the need to write a single line of synchronization logic.
-RxJava also allows us to compose and transform observables to obtain new ones, thus enabling easy reuse of code.
+You can have proper error handling through an observer's `onError` callback.
+Also, you can execute the task on any given scheduler with a simple method call.
+Doing so gives you fine-grained control over where the expensive code is run and where the callbacks will run, all without you having to write a single line of synchronization logic.
+Futhermore, RxJava allows you to compose and transform observables to obtain new ones, which enables you to reuse code easily.
-For instance, in order to not emit the `File` itself, but merely its path, we can take the _existing_ observable and transform it:
+For example, to not emit the `File` itself, but merely its path, transform the _existing_ observable:

 {% codeblock lang:java %}
 Observable<String> filePathObservable = downloadFileObservable().map(new Func1<File, String>() {